chrisyxlee/nichijou/content/pics/_index.md

 title: pics
 aliases:
 - /p/
+layout: pics
 ---

-pics that ✨ spark joy ✨ like good food I eat and think about. see all [tags](/tags).
+pics that ✨ spark joy ✨ like good food I eat and think about.